John Higgins

 Bio

-Scotland’s John Higgins is a four-time winner of the World Snooker Championship renowned for the strength of his all-round game which has kept him at the top of the sport for almost 30 years.
+Scotland’s John Higgins is a four-time winner of the World Snooker Championship renowned for the strength of his all-round game which has kept him at the top of the sport for over 30 years.

 Higgins stands alone in third place on the all-time list of ranking event winners with 31 titles, behind only Stephen Hendry and Ronnie O’Sullivan.

 In December 2019 Higgins compiled his 776th career century break, taking him past Hendry into second place on the all-time list behind O’Sullivan.
-He also stands behind only O’Sullivan with 11 career maximum breaks, most notably at the World Championship where he became the first player since Hendry to make a 147 at the Crucible Theatre, eight years prior.
+He also stands behind only O’Sullivan with 13 career maximum breaks, most notably at the World Championship where he became the first player since Hendry to make a 147 at the Crucible Theatre, eight years prior.

 He has been world number one on four separate occasions and has enjoyed an unbroken spell amongst snooker’s top 16 since the start of the 1995/6 season.